gopuneet/Teaspoon/README.md

 ### Populating the database

-Once the installation is complete, add this line to the end of your cucumber execution; for instance, through the use of `Kernel#at_exit`:
-Once installed, you can simply call Teaspoon from within a Ruby application:
+Once the installation is complete, add this line to the end of your cucumber execution; for instance, through the use of `Kernel#at_exit` and then you can simply call Teaspoon from within a Ruby application:

 ```ruby
 at_exit do